scandyna/mdt-cmake-modules/doc/Modules/MdtRuntimeEnvironment.rst

 Note about the implementation
 """""""""""""""""""""""""""""

+TODO: review this section about ``$<SHELL_PATH:...>``.
+Since CMake 3.14, it should accept a semicolon-separated list of paths and replace them to the target platform seperator.

 Notice that the ``$<SHELL_PATH:...>`` is able to handle a whole expression, so this works on Linux (also on CMake 3.10, despite it is not documented)::